-Students are often concerned about how they will be perceived in their host country.
+Students abroad face a new cultural context that includes different historical and cultural understandings of diversity and inclusion around issues like race/ethnicity, gender identity, sexual orientation, religion, and disability.
+Customs, beliefs, laws, facilities, and social practices are likely different than in the U.S. Students are often concerned about how they will be perceived in their host country.
 Sometimes students have the experience of being in the minority for the first time.
 Others are concerned that their race, sexual orientation, language, ethnicity, religion, gender, etc. will impact their experience.
-Below you will find resources to help navigate and learn more.

-- Project for Learning Abroad, Training and Outreach (PLATO) offers links to organizations, resources, and scholarships that support academic advancement for underrepresented groups.
+- The Center for Global Education Project for Learning Abroad, Training and Outreach (PLATO) offers links to organizations, resources, and scholarships that support academic advancement for underrepresented groups.

 - DiversityAbroad provides tips on how to best prepare for studying abroad; includes advice, scholarship information, student testimonials, and more.

 - Institute for Study Abroad "Unpacked: A Study Abroad Guide for Students like Me" - Articles and commentary, mainly from a student perspective, about studying abroad and issues of diversity, including faith communities, first generation, LGBTQ+, racial and ethnicity, and students with special needs.